 Physical cruelty normally requires some proof of the abuse such as doctor's reports.
 A single incident will probably not be sufficient cause, you will need to show a repetitive pattern.
 Mental or verbal abuse is not a grounds for divorce in South Carolina.

 Habitual drunkenness is not going out on every Saturday night and getting loaded.
 It means that it is an everyday thing that prevents the person from performing the normal activities of everyday life.
 "In order to prove habitual drunkenness, there must be a showing that the abuse of alcohol caused the breakdown of the marriage and that such abuse existed at or near the time of filing for divorce.
 Epperly v.
 Epperly, 312 S.C.
 411, 414, 440 S.E.2d 884, 885 (1994).

 For all of the grounds for a South Carolina divorce the court will require sufficient evidence and usually the actual testimony of a third party witness.
 Just an admission by a party normally is not sufficient proof.

 This site covers a number of divorce advice and South Carolina divorce law issues.
 Please scroll down to review the various divorce topics or use the links on the left.
 If you need to contact a South Carolina divorce attorney or family law attorney, please click on the link below and fill out the contact form.

 Search for South Carolina legal separation, divorce advice or South Carolina Divorce Attorneys

-Ask an Expert!
+Ask a Question!
 Do you have a question ON ANY SUBJECT?
-Just Answer has experts online to answer your questions RIGHT NOW!!!
+Just Answer has people online to answer your MEDICAL, PET, APPLIANCE, AUTOMOBILE questions RIGHT NOW!!!